 Power Settings window.
 We make sure to turn off proximity beacons to save additional power.

-We set up a bunch of sensortags and give them different power settings with the
+We set up a bunch of sensortags and give them different power settings with the `Power Settings` window.
+We then measure the resulting power consumption via the `Power Consumption` window.

 The Effect of Data Rate